Log in

 Both Evernote and Microsoft OneNote will help you get and stay organized—that much is guaranteed.
 But each app has a unique audience for whom it's more clearly designed.

-If you have a budget for a note-taking app—even just $7.99 per month—Evernote is clearly the superior app.
-Not only is its interface more sleek and intuitive than OneNote (think Apple vs. Android and Zoom vs. Microsoft Teams), but its features also proved more powerful and helpful than those of OneNote.
+If you have a budget for a note-taking app—even just $14.99 per month—Evernote is a solid choice.
+Not only is its interface more sleek and intuitive than OneNote (think Apple vs. Android and Zoom vs. Microsoft Teams), but its features also proved more powerful and helpful than OneNote's.

 Of course, some users love the interface of Microsoft Office apps, in which case OneNote may be more aesthetically and practically attractive.
 The fact that OneNote offers all of its advanced features for free may also shift the tide in its favor.